The French press method is one of the most popular methods for preparing coffee. It is simple and doesn't require power.

 3. Add freshly boiled water to the coffee grounds

-After pouring freshly boiled water into your French press, wait for about 35 seconds and give the coffee mixture a gentle stir to promote coffee extraction.
+After pouring freshly boiled water into your French press, wait about 35 seconds and gently stir the coffee mixture to promote even extraction of the coffee.

 When the coffee grounds have sunk to the bottom of the beaker, it's a sign that the coffee is brewing.